AriesJ12/Full-fledge-website-first-/README.md

 - ~~LOGIN~~
 - ~~REGISTER~~
     -still need encryption for register
-    -still dont know the info to get from the user
+    -still dont know the info to get from the user(erd)
 - Form validation
     -Registration
         - ~~empty spaces~~
         - ~~confirm password = password~~
         - password length
         - email value
         - username already exist
         - might use ajax because of the thing before this -Login (ajax might be needed for below)